 - heavy feeling in vagina

-Repeatedly contracting your pelvic floor is like repeatedly contracting your biceps or any other muscle group.
-The more you do it, generally, the stronger the muscles become.
+Repeatedly contracting your pelvic floor is like repeatedly contracting any other muscle group.
+The more you do it, generally, the stronger the muscle becomes.
 This is fantastic if the muscles are weak.
-There are a variety of reasons why a woman might have a weak pelvic floor, but if she does, Kegels are her ticket.
-These are the women for whom Kegels are the answer.
+But what about the women who feel like Kegels don’t work?

 It would be lovely if all pelvic floor problems were a simple matter of weakness.
 Then, we could just strengthen them and move on.
 Unfortunately, our bodies are rarely that simple.

 An over-recruited pelvic floor can occur because of weakness elsewhere in the body.
 It might also happen when breathing patterns or postures or stabilizing strategies put excessive pressure down on it.
 The pelvic floor can respond to these scenarios by becoming tight or tired or seemingly unresponsive.
 It can even get knots in it like your neck or shoulders.

 An overworked pelvic floor needs a break.
 Instead of Kegels and further tightening, it needs ways to relax and elongate.
 It needs strategies to decrease the load on it and to encourage other parts of the body to carry more of their share.

 A pelvic floor in this scenario may appear weak, and differentiating between the two can be challenging.
 The best solution in this case is to find a good pelvic floor physical therapist, who can help you to understand the specifics of your body, how to make use of your pelvic floor, and what strategies can better help you to reach your goals.